marcomaddy1982/WireTest/README.md

 ## Development Flow 1

 1) Decide the patter -> VIPER + ContentManager + WireFrame.
 The duties of the ContentManager class is to get the date from the service (business logic).
-It is injected in the Interactor (using Dependency Injection) and it usually implements a protocol with functions using a completion block to propagate the date to the Interactor (i.e func getCurrencies(completion: @escaping (CurrenciesViewModel) -> ())).
-The reason why I decided to use the ContentManager is because is simple to mock and easier write tests to the Interactor
+It is injected in the Interactor (using Dependency Injection) and it usually implements a protocol with functions using a completion block to propagate the data to the Interactor.
+In thia manner is easier mock and write tests for the Interactor layer.
-The duty of the WireFrame layes is to build the module.
-(It could also be made directly in the Router).

 2) Check the request response and create a model for it.
 3) Implement the Currencies Module (ViewController, Interactor, Presenter, Router, WireFrame, ViewModels)